lucasfernando06/react-best-chatbot/README.md

 ### Usage

 Simple and easy to get started.
+You'll need to install Styled Components to use.

 ```js
 import React from 'react';